EleutherAI/website/content/research-log/gpt3-model-sizes.md

 (All GPT-3 figures are from the [GPT-3 paper](https://arxiv.org/pdf/2005.14165.pdf#page=63); all API figures are computed using eval harness)

 Ada, Babbage, Curie and Davinci line up closely with 350M, 1.3B, 6.7B, and 175B respectively.
-Obviously this isn't ironclad evidence that the models *are* those sizes, but it's pretty damn suggestive.
+Obviously this isn't ironclad evidence that the models *are* those sizes, but it's pretty suggestive.